apache/buildstream/HACKING.rst

   # Additional optional dependencies required
   pip3 install --user arpy

-Furthermore, the documentation build requires that BuildStream itself be installed, as it will be used in the process of generating its docs.

 To build the documentation, just run the following::

   make -C doc